-The show will comprise original comic pages, personal letters, and other writing used to piece together the graphic novel, which will also be available.
+The show will comprise original illustrations, comic pages, and other work used to piece together the graphic novel, which will also be available.

 The opening reception is Thursday, February 16th, from 6:00pm to 9:00pm, and the show will be on display for a month.